kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Enhanced_Theory_Presentation.md

     EmployeeID,
     FirstName + ' ' + LastName AS EmployeeName,
     Department,
-    Salary,
+    BaseSalary,
-    RANK() OVER (PARTITION BY Department ORDER BY Salary DESC) AS DepartmentRank FROM Employees
+    RANK() OVER (PARTITION BY Department ORDER BY BaseSalary DESC) AS DepartmentRank FROM Employees
 WHERE IsActive = 1
 ORDER BY Department, DepartmentRank;